Strategic Approaches to Content Marketing

 This is known as a lead magnet and other than the ‘popup’ widget mentioned earlier, tools for lead magnets also include slide-out boxes, content upgrades, and website overlays.

 The reason why the readers’ email addresses are so easily obtainable is due to the beneficial content provided and these leads can then be cultivated with content to be sent to their inboxes.

 Hub & Spoke Landing Page

-As the content estate that holds the utmost importance in the entire strategy, the hub page should be designed in such a way that it eases browsing and navigation since the purpose of the page is to serve as a resource center.
+As the content estate that holds the utmost importance in the entire strategy, the hub page should be designed in such a way that it eases browsing and navigation since the purpose of the page is to serve as a resource centre.

 It also includes links to spoke articles as well as outside sources and tools that provide support to the topic.